sermanoire/Privournal/README.md

 ---

-NOTE : Each letter's mapping is reffered to as a cover.
+> **NOTE:**  Each letter's mapping is reffered to as a cover.
 For example, if A maps to 27 - then A's cover be 27.
 An Encryption Key is a dictionary containing the letters and thier covers.

 ---